AnonymousCSResearcher/MathdocClassEntityExplainability/README.md

 ## Evaluation Workflow

-The figure below illstrates the workflow of our experiements.
+The figure below (Figure 1) illustrates the workflow of our experiments.

 ![EvaluationWorkflow](https://github.com/AnonymousCSResearcher/STEMdocClassExplainability/blob/main/Workflow_EL-ClassExplainability.png)

 Entity Linking for both textual and mathematical entities and entity-category correspondence is examined as a prerequisite for classification entity explainability.
 The python module dependencies (scikit-learn, LIME, SHAP, etc.) are specified in the header of the respective scripts.
+The numbering of the result figures and tables in the paper are referenced where they are relevant.

 ## MSC-arXiv Category Correspondence